Paul Weel

+Racing career

 As a V8 Supercars driver, he raced 12 seasons in the series with a best finish of third at the 2003 Clipsal 500; he initially finished fourth, but a penalty for Russell Ingall promoted Weel onto the podium.
 His best enduro finish was a 5th at the 2002 Queensland 500 and best Bathurst 1000 finish was 8th in 1999.

 From 2006, he decided to retire from full-time driving to devote more time to his PWR Performance Products business.
 On 10 October 2008, Weel was involved in a massive crash during a practice session at Bathurst; his stopped car was hit by Chris Pither in the Reid Park sector, leading to back fractures, a split spleen, and punctured lung.
 In 2009, he participated in the Sepang 12 Hours and finished fifth overall.

-In 2020, Weel returned to driving when he joined the Boost Mobile Super Trucks.
-He continued to race in the series in 2021.
-At Hidden Valley Raceway in June, his truck flipped multiple times after making contact with Dave Casey on a ramp.
+Weel returned to driving when he joined the Boost Mobile Super Trucks in 2020.
+At Hidden Valley Raceway in June 2021, his truck flipped multiple times after making contact with Dave Casey on a ramp.
 The following month at Reid Park Street Circuit saw him win the final two races for his first career overall weekend victory.